Support Your Child’s Well-being During the Pandemic and Beyond

 Here are some guiding questions for you and/or your child to reflect on:

 - Enjoyment: When did you notice that they were happiest?
 What activities would they most look forward to?

 - Connection: Who was your child happiest with?
 Who do they feel like they could be themselves with?
 Who could they talk or hang out for hours at a time?
 Who would they most want to invite over?

 - Mastery: What were some of the activities that made your child feel accomplished or productive?
 When did your child feel a sense of pride?
 What were some of the activities that led them to experience higher self-esteem?

-After selecting activities that promise to offer enjoyment, connection, and a sense of mastery, begin scheduling them for your child.
+After selecting activities that offer enjoyment, connection, and a sense of mastery, begin scheduling them for your child.
 You may want to start slow, depending on your child’s current level of activity.
-If you have an older child or adolescent, you can certainly engage them in this discussion and planning.
+If you have an older child or adolescent, engage them in this discussion and planning.

-Note: In more severe cases, sadness can persist over a prolonged period and be accompanied by symptoms like fatigue, irritability, and changes in sleep and appetite, and we consider the presence of depression.
-Other core symptoms of depression include a pervasive lack of enjoyment and motivation.
-In cases in which a child exhibits these symptoms, we recommend scheduling a consultation with a mental health professional promptly.
-It is also important to communicate with your child’s pediatrician.
+Note: In more severe cases, sadness can persist over a prolonged period and be accompanied by symptoms like fatigue, irritability, lack of enjoyment or motivation, and changes in sleep and appetite.
+If you notice these symptoms in your child, we recommend speaking with their pediatrician or a mental health professional to assess for depression.